Traffic Laws and Safety

 - There is only a single lane of traffic in the direction of travel of the moped

-- Preparing to make a left turn (turn must be made within one-quarter mile from entering lane)
+- They are preparing to make a left turn (turn must be made within one-quarter mile from entering lane)

-- When driving in the extreme right-hand lane would not be safe; or
+- Driving in the extreme right-hand lane would not be safe; or

 Moped riders must have a driver's license (any class), register their vehicle and wear a helmet!
 See Mopeds.